CALCRIM No. 1603. Robbery: Intent of Aider and Abettor

 Do not give this instruction if the defendant is charged with felony murder.

-Do not give CALCRIM No. 3261, In Commission of Felony: Defined-Escape Rule
+Do not give CALCRIM No. 3261, While Committing a Felony: Defined-Escape

 • Aider and Abettor to Robbery - When Intent Formed.
 People v.
 Cooper (1991)